mcallistertad/embedded-client/README.md

 ### Release 3.0.1

-* Added support for Token Based Registration and up/down link data
+* Added support for Token Based Registration and authentication.
-* Uplink data can be passed to sky_new_request().
-Application can include arbitrary information to Skyhook which can be forwarded along with location information to Customer's endpoint.
+* Added support for Uplink and downlink data.
+Downlink data can be configured through a new web service/API.
-* Added 'debounce' parameter to sky_open() which allows the option, in the case of a cache match, to report the cached information in a subsequent server request, rather than the current scan.
+* Added 'debounce' parameter to sky_open() which allows the option, in the case of a cache match, to report the cached information in a subsequent server request.
 * Added plugin modules infrastructure, allowing basic or premium algorithms for filtering scans and interpreting server responses, and ability to expand Libel's capabilities in the future.
-* Downlink data, sent by the server, will be reported to the application via the sky_location_t structure.
-This allows configuration information to be sent to individual devices.
-* Downlink data can be configured through a web service/API.
 * Cellular beacons now allow Timing Advance values to be added.
 * Updated the sample_client application.
-It is corresponds to the expected application structure when using the library in production.
-It makes multiple server requests, incorporates random number generator useful when no rand() function is provided natively on the specific platform version.
 * Renamed .submodules to submodules.
 * Additional bug fixes and improvements.

 ### Release 2.1.3

+* Change default configuration to 20 total beacons, 15 APs
-* General update to allow ID3 to be -1 SKY_UNKNOWN_ID3
+* Update to allow ID3 to be -1 SKY_UNKNOWN_ID3
 * Bug fix - cache match fails if serving cell has changed
 * Bug fix - copy actual number of beacons in workspace to cache
-* Change default configuration to 20 total beacons, 15 APs
 * Bug fix - sky_add_cell_lte_beacon(), tac must be signed and wider for SKY_UNKNOWN_ID3

 ### Release 2.0.0